 I did not grow up a Maker.
 At least, I didn't make as much as I wished I could.
 I discovered my passion for science early on in my life, and though I had an early interest in drawing, painting, music, and sculpting, I didn't see any way to implement my creative efforts as I pursued my career interests.
-It always seemed like I was required to choose between taking an art class or taking another science class, and because I was always more or less conditioned into thinking my only chances for success were to study hard in the traditional way.
+It always seemed like I was required to choose between taking an art class or taking another science class, and because I was always more or less conditioned into thinking my only chances for success were to study hard in the traditional way, I chose more STEM classes.
 How would I get into college if I didn't pack my coursework with only core subjects?
 How would I succeed if I didn't study and prepare for the traditional education system?
 Though I obviously didn't ask myself these questions specifically, my experience in high school led me to ignore my creative endeavors in favor of preparing for college and the "real world."

 Of course, we know a college education is important.
 I hope that my future students will be able to see that.
 However, I think that shirking students' interests in favor of priming them for college isn't the way to get everyone interested in science, or STEM in general.
 What I didn't learn in high school is that science requires a lot of creativity.
 Science isn't only concerned with solving problems, it's also important as scientists to find problems.
 Coming up with problems and their solutions needs an open mind to create ideas and formulate experiments.
 This is why my Maker philosophy centers on joining the creativity associated with less scientific subjects with the rigid logic we see in STEM.
 I don't think it's fair that students like me, with interests in both art and science, have to choose one or the other.
 I hope that as a science teacher I can incorporate lessons that create an environment where students don't have to make a choice.
 Making to me means being able to bridge the gap in learning styles and allowing all students a way to access the content, whether they prefer rote memorization or freedom of expression.